 Most of the rest of the more natural sites are clustered around the harbor and consist of reef, tunnels, and caves filled with brightly colored fish.
 These locations are easier to access from the shore, but a tour guide is still recommended.

-If you'd like to see what's below the surface you might enjoy visiting.
+If you're ready to see what's below the surface you might enjoy visiting.
 Remarkably clear waters make it easy for snorkelers to see the wonders that can be found beneath the surface.
 Green moray eels and schools of snapper draw the eye immediately, but keep looking and you'll encounter yellowtail, trumpet fish, butterfly fish, and a single barracuda nicknamed Rambo that is known for its interactions with tourists.
-This snorkeling site is located in Marsh Harbour.
+This snorkeling site is located within Marsh Harbour.

 is another option.
 Depths of this site range from 10 to 35 feet and will provide snorkelers with glimpses of coral pillars, brain coral, southern sting rays, sea whips, and sea fans.

 A fourth location where you can go snorkeling is.
 Located within the national park of the same name, this reef spreads out over 2,000 acres and depths range up to 30 feet.
 Within the shallow reefs there are angelfish, grouper, spotted eagle rays, and jacks.
-If you want to check it out, this site is located within Elbow Cay, within taxi range Southeast of central Marsh Harbour.
+If you want to experience it for yourself, you'll find this site located within Elbow Cay, within taxi range Southeast of central Marsh Harbour.

-The chart right below provides you with more information about 4 of the best locations where you can enjoy snorkeling in this area.
+Some basic details about 4 of the best places where you can experience snorkeling in this area are listed directly below.

 |0.7 mi.
 North-Northeast of Central Marsh Harbour||Great Abaco|